clemsonciti/workshop-R/_episodes/09 - Plotting with ggplot.md

 - "ggplot2"
 ---

 `ggplot2` is a graphics package, written by Hadley Wickham, a grad student at Iowa State, based on the ideas from the book "Grammar of Graphics" by Leland Wilkinson.
-Let's install it (it will install multiple additional packages that it requires):
+Let's install it (it will install multiple additional packages that it requires).
+This installation might take ~10-15 minutes.

 ```r
 install.packages("ggplot2")